tanboonjoon/main/docs/UserGuide.md

 ### Advanced User
 #### [Config command](#command-examples)
-> 1. Once you have used the program long enough, you can use the [Config command](#command-examples) to edit the value of the config.json
-> 2. You are advised not to edit the config.json file directly.
-If it is detected as corrupted or invalidFormat, the current config.json file will be REPLACED by a default one.
+> 1. You are advised not to edit the config.json file directly.
+If the format of the file is corrupted, the current config.json file will be replaced with a default file with default values.
-> 3. Through the config command, you can change the name of the program or set your free time .
+> 2. It is therefore advisable to use the [Config command](#command-examples) to edit the values of the config.json as the command will not corrupt the file.

 #### Recurring functionality.
 > 1. The recurring functionality in the [Add command](#command-examples) is only available to Event and Deadline